Mama-simba/dictionary-project/README.md

 - HTML, CSS and Bootstrap to make the app's design responsive.
 - React components, properties, events, states, forms, loops, AJAX, external components, etc.
-- Node.js, NPM
+- Node.js, NPM.
-- React Debugging
+- React Debugging.
 - API integration to access dictionary information.
 - GitHub to host my code's project online and make it visible to others.
 - Netlify to host my project and get a real domain/Url to share it proudly with others.